 * @dev If an owner revokes Admin role from himself, he can add it again

-* @return If the role was revoked (otherwise account didn't had the role)
+* @return If the role was revoked (otherwise account didn't have the role)

 Rationale

-The decision to encode Data Points as bytes32 data containers is primarily driven by flexibility and future-proofing.
-Using bytes32 allows for a wide range of data encodings.
+The decision to encode Data Points as bytes32 data pointers is primarily driven by flexibility and future-proofing.
+The use bytes32 allows for a wide range of data encodings.
 This provides the developer with many options to accommodate diverse use cases.
-Furthermore, as Ethereum and its standards continue to evolve, encoding as bytes32 ensures that the Standard Adapters can support future data types or structures without requiring significant changes to the standard adapter itself.
+Furthermore, as Ethereum and its standards continue to evolve, encoding as bytes32 ensures that the Standard Adapters built with the current ERC can reference future data types or structures without requiring significant changes to the adapter itself.
 The Data Point encoding should have a prefix so that the Data Object can efficiently identify compatibility issues when accessing the data storage.
-Additionally, the prefix should be used to find the Data Point Registry and verify admin access of the Data Point.
+Additionally, the prefix should be used to find the Data Point Registry and verify admin access to the Data Point.
 The use of a suffix for identifying the Data Point Registry is also required, for the Data Object to quickly discard badly formed transactions that aim to use a Data Point from an unmatching Data Point Registry.

 Data Manager implementations decide which Data Points they will be using.
-Their allocation is managed through a Data Point Registry, and the access to the Data Point is managed by passing through the Data Index Implementation.
+Their allocation is managed through a Data Point Registry, and the write() access to the Data Point is managed by passing through the Data Index implementation.

-Data Objects being independent separate Smart Contracts that implement the same read/write interface for communicating with Data Managers is a decision mainly driven by the scalability of the system.
-Offering a simple interface for this 2-layer structure enables different applications to have their addresses for storage of data as well as assets.
-It is up to each implementation to manage access to this Data Point storage space.
-This enables a wide array of complex, dynamic, and interactive use cases to be implemented with multiple ERCs as well as other smart contracts.
+Data Objects are independent separate Smart Contracts that implement the same read/write interface for communicating with Data Managers.
+This is a decision mainly driven by the scalability of the system.
+Offering a simple interface for this layered structure enables different applications to have their addresses for storage of data independently from the asset’s interface.
+It is up to each implementation to manage access to their Data Point storage space.
+This enables a wide array of complex, dynamic, and interactive use cases to be implemented with multiple ERCs as well as other smart contracts, including the embedding of cross-chain and rollup logic for asset management.

 Data Objects offer flexibility in storing mutable on-chain data that can be modified as per the requirements of each specific use case.
 This enables the Data Managers to hold mutable states in delegated storage and reflect changes over time, providing a dynamic layer to the otherwise static nature of storage through most other standardized interfaces.